sfoster-prodigy/Zero-Trust-Maturity/Zero-Trust-Maturity-Assessment-Questions.md

 ### Enable Conditional Access integration with Microsoft Defender for Cloud Apps
   - Is Conditional Access integrated with Microsoft Defender for Cloud Apps?
     - Legacy: Conditional Access is not integrated with Microsoft Defender for Cloud Apps, leaving the organization's cloud applications and data exposed to potential security risks.
 There's no systematic approach to monitor or control access based on the evolving threat landscape, resulting in a static and vulnerable security posture.
 Without this integration, the organization misses out on advanced security analytics and real-time threat detection, making it difficult to enforce adaptive access policies that respond to assessed risks.
-        Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+      - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Absence of Conditional Access policies informed by threat intelligence.
         - No evidence of adaptive security measures based on user behavior and risk assessment.
         - Increased incidents of security breaches due to unmonitored application access.
     - Initial: Initial steps are taken to integrate Conditional Access with Microsoft Defender for Cloud Apps, providing a basic level of security monitoring and response capabilities.
 At this stage, Conditional Access policies begin to leverage some signals from Defender for Cloud Apps to inform access decisions, but the implementation is limited and does not fully utilize the potential of cloud-based threat intelligence.
 The organization starts to see benefits in terms of improved visibility into access patterns and potential threats, but the coverage is not comprehensive.
-        Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+      - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Implementation of Conditional Access policies that begin to leverage threat signals.
         - Partial coverage and utilization of threat intelligence for security monitoring.
         - Some improvements in detecting suspicious activities, with gaps in comprehensive threat response.
     - Advanced: The integration between Conditional Access and Microsoft Defender for Cloud Apps is expanded, enabling more sophisticated security controls based on a wider array of signals from user behavior and threat intelligence.
 Conditional Access policies are dynamically adjusted based on detailed risk assessments, and the organization employs conditional access to enforce security policies more granely.
 This tier sees improved security outcomes through better detection of suspicious activities and the ability to respond more effectively to identified risks, although there may still be areas for further optimization.
-        Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+      - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Use of a wide array of signals from user behavior and threat intelligence for Conditional Access.
         - Evidence of dynamic and granular enforcement of security policies.
         - Decrease in successful security breaches due to enhanced detection and response capabilities.
     - Optimal: A fully integrated Conditional Access and Microsoft Defender for Cloud Apps system is in place, offering comprehensive and adaptive security measures that cover all aspects of access and threat response.
 This level of integration ensures that Conditional Access policies are informed by real-time, detailed threat intelligence from Defender for Cloud Apps, enabling the organization to implement dynamic and context-aware access controls.
 The optimal tier represents the highest standard of security, with the ability to detect, analyze, and respond to threats in real-time, significantly reducing the risk of unauthorized access and data breaches while maintaining a seamless user experience.
-        Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
+      - Indicators Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Comprehensive coverage and use of real-time threat intelligence for adaptive access controls.
         - Seamless user experience with robust protection against unauthorized access and data breaches.
         - Significant reduction in incidents of security breaches, demonstrating effective threat detection and response.